 One of the main emotions that companies want to trigger is to make them care about their cause.
 Instead of focusing on what their product can do and why the customer would benefit from having it, they shift towards making their viewers feel something for them.

-Above all else, brand messages must be authentic and unique or they run the risk of becoming just another company.
+Above all else, brand identity and brand messages must be authentic and unique or they run the risk of becoming just another company.

 There are a few ways that this can be done.
 Here is how brands make people care about their products.